-Trees in Christchurch are divided into 4 categories with different levels of risk and maintenance associated with them.
+Trees in the Christchurch area are divided into 4 categories with different levels of risk and maintenance associated with them.
 These are:

-highway trees.
-Located adjacent to public roads either within pavements or adjacent verges/shrub borders and are under the control of Dorset County Council
+Highway trees.
+Located adjacent to public roads either within pavements or adjacent verges/shrub borders (or within a PROW) These trees are our reponsibility.

-open space trees, found within parks, recreation grounds, open spaces and along the borough's coastline and are the responsibility of the council
+Open space trees, found within parks, recreation grounds, open spaces and along the coastline, they and are our responsibility.

-countryside site trees.
-These are trees found within the borough's woodlands, copses and countryside sites including Local Nature Reserves.
-They are also the responsibility of the council
+Countryside site trees.
+These are trees found within the Bournemouth, Christchurch and Poole's woodlands, copses and countryside sites including Local Nature Reserves.
+They are also our responsibility.